Call for Fellows

 What We're Offering

-Over eight months, the three fellows will collaborate in crafting new narratives for public AI.
+Over six months, the three fellows will collaborate in crafting new narratives for public AI.
 Each fellow will receive a $5,000 stipend for their participation.

 What the Fellowship Involves